Tuesday, November 5, 2024

 Denver's Union Station.

 I went in the Denver Union Station to use a real rest room and stretch.
-I was gone just 20 minutes, but there was an unannounced “mechanical problem”) and we sat an extra 70 minutes before we moved again.
-(We were not an hour behind schedule and looking at what others have said about this ride, it is almost never on time, so plan on that scenario…)
+I was gone just 20 minutes, but there was an unannounced “mechanical problem” and we sat an extra 70 minutes before we moved again.
+(We were now an hour behind schedule and looking at what others have said about this ride, Amtrak is almost never on time, so plan on that scenario…)

 Three women from Salt Lake had taken the Amtrak to Denver two days earlier and got on at Denver.
 One of them sat next to me, but the trio spent ample time in the dining and observation cars, so I had plenty of solitude…

-All my pre-made peanut butter sandwiches tasted great, but some donuts I have brought were smashed into small pieces.
+All my pre-made peanut butter sandwiches tasted great, but some donuts and pop tarts I have brought were smashed into small pieces.

 Now came the best part of the ride.
 Looping through the Denver foothills to climb through the Rocky Mountains offered the best scenery so far.
-The train had to climb almost 4,000 feet to enter the Moffat Tunnel, a 6.2-mile-long conduit through the mountains, to Winter Park.
-Surprisingly, there were a dozen or more small tunnels to go through to reach the Moffat Tunnel.
+The train had to climb almost 4,000 feet to enter the Moffat Tunnel, a 6.2-mile-long conduit through the mountain tops, to Winter Park.
+Surprisingly, there were a dozen or more small tunnels to go through to even reach the Moffat Tunnel.

 The fall color scenery was excellent and the train was nearly full, because of that reason.